-In considering the number of stock options to be granted in total to all employees each year, the Compensation Committee considers the number of options outstanding and the number of options to be awarded as a percentage of Aqua America's total shares outstanding.
-The number of options granted annually to all employees has been less than 1.0% of Aqua America's total shares outstanding.
+In considering the number of equity incentive awards to be granted in total to all employees each year, the Compensation Committee considers the number of equity incentive awards outstanding and the number of equity incentive awards to be awarded as a percentage of Aqua America's total shares outstanding.
+The number of equity incentive awards granted annually to all employees has been less than 1.0% of Aqua America's total shares outstanding.